 There are a number of ways to solve this issue:

 - Update the CSV file (mostly not really an option)

 - Update the table so it allows me to store longer values in the Name column

 A more elegant way is to update the table definition (option 3).
-This options has no downtime as it uses the old CSV file until you fixed the issue.
+This option has no downtime as it uses the old CSV file until you fixed the issue.
 You can use the Query Builder to execute an alter table command if you are familiar with SQL.
-If you are not familiar with SQL, click the Manage link of the table returning the error and click the ALTER botton.
+If you are not familiar with SQL, click the Manage link of the table returning the error and click the ALTER button.
 Your table will be loaded into the Data Designer, where you can change the length of the Name column.
 Enter a higher value in the Max length field of the Name column and click Save Table Design.
 You might give it some extra space for future updates.
 You might also change the column type to varchar for more efficient storage usage.
 After saving your changes, the column should be highlighted in orange.
 Click the ALTER TABLE button.
-This will change your Name column definition and allow longer values and remove the orrange highlighting.
+This will change your Name column definition and allow longer values and remove the orange highlighting.